 - Drawing reports

-- Tracking if documents have been sighted
+- Tracking viewing of documents

 - Ability to upload a document on the competencies